Astypalaia | A Beautiful Greek Escape

-Astypalaia belongs to the Dodecanese islands, although it has a more Cycladic character.
-This charming Greek island with the picturesque Chora, a Venetian castle sitting on top of the hill, traditional windmills, and relaxing beaches.
+Although Astypalaia belongs to the Dodecanese islands, it has a more Cycladic character.
+This charming Greek island has the picturesque Chora, a Venetian castle on top of the hill, traditional windmills, and relaxing beaches.
 Ideally, this island is for families and romantic couples, as well.
-Some beaches on the island offer lounge chairs and umbrellas, and others are remote and naturist friendly.
+Some beaches on the island offer lounge chairs and umbrellas; others are remote and naturist friendly.

 Astypalaia | Places to see

 - Chora, The island’s capital, Chora, is a mesmerizing blend of Cycladic and Venetian architecture.
 Perched atop a hill, its narrow cobblestone streets lead to the iconic Venetian castle, which offers breathtaking panoramic views of the island’s coastline.
 Explore traditional white-washed houses, charming cafes, and quaint boutiques.

 - Querini Castle.
 The castle, with its two whitewashed churches, overlooks the entire village and is one of the most famous attractions in Astypalaia.

 - The churches of Panagia of Castro (built 1853, the Holy Virgin of the Castle) and Agios Giorgios (built 1790, Saint George).